jbox-web/active_settings/README.md

 end
 ```

-Name it Settings, name it Config, name it whatever you want.
+Name it `Settings`, name it `Config`, name it whatever you want.
 Add as many or as few as you like.
 A good place to put
 this file in a Rails app is `config/settings.rb`